- Who We Are

 Beyond the medical and hospitalization benefits you receive through the city’s health plans, you also have an array of additional benefits through the UFT Welfare Fund, including dental, optical, hearing and prescription drugs.

-▪ The fastest and easiest way to enroll is online.
-This will expedite access to benefits for you and your dependents.
+The fastest and easiest way to enroll is online.

 UFT Welfare Fund benefits plans cover you, your spouse or domestic partner, and your eligible dependents.
 These plans include: